erikarvstedt/extra-container/README.md

       Create from nixos etc derivation
       extra-container create /nix/store/32..9j-etc

+extra-container shell ...
+    Start a container shell session.
+    See the README for a complete documentation.
+    Supports all arguments from 'create'

+    Extra arguments:
+      --run <cmd> <arg>...
+        Run command in shell session and exit --no-destroy|-n
+        Do not destroy shell container before and after running --destroy|-d
+        If running inside an existing shell session, force container to be destroyed before and after running

+    Example:
+      extra-container shell -E '{ containers.demo.config = {}; }'

 extra-container build ...
     Build the container config and print the resulting NixOS system etc path